I already modified my mortgage, but because of new circumstances I am late again. Must I Short Sale my home now?

 +This is not tax or legal advice.

-A recent NY Times article discusses a recent study of racial differences in bankruptcy filings:
+A recent NY Times article discusses a recent study of racial differences in bankruptcy filings that shows a bankruptcy bias for blacks:

 The study of racial differences in bankruptcy filings was written by Robert M. Lawless, a bankruptcy expert and law professor, and Dov Cohen, a psychology professor, both with the University of Illinois; and Jean Braucher, a law professor at the University of Arizona.